dmfrpro/poc_container/README.md

 for container `test0` - `veth0_test0 <-> vpeer1_test0`.
 Same for
 network namespace: `netns_test0` and cgroup: `cpu,memory:test0`.

+For the standard interface a network `10.200.1.1/16` is created, each `veth-vpeer` pair obtains the following IP addresses:

+`veth 10.200.N.1` - `vpeer 10.200.N.2`, where `N > 1` is the container
+number according to the account.
+Globally, the IP address `10.200.1.1` is stored in a file, and each new container, when created in this file, increases the IP address by `256`, and when deleted, lowers it by `256`.

+Routing is configured as follows: `10.200.N.1/24`.
+Same applied to the virtual bridge, with a network `10.100.1.1/16`.

 Each container mounts `procfs` and `sysfs` on startup.

 Rootfs is built by `docker` once at project initialization,